 Mona Fortier has worked in the public, private, and community sectors for more than twenty years and currently is leading a new consulting firm in strategic communications.
 Recently, she was Chief Director of Communications and Market Development at La Cité College, where she had been working since 2008 and was previously Executive Vice-President of Equinox Public Affairs.
 With several years of experience in strategic communications and project management under her belt, she possesses outstanding expertise in brand management, media relations, public relations and in business development.

 A graduate of the University of Ottawa, Ms. Fortier holds a Master of Business Administration (MBA) and a Bachelor’s degree in the social sciences (with a major in Sociology).
 She has made a name for herself with her organizational, strategic, and managerial leadership, as well as her results-oriented management style.

 Adding to her expertise and talents, Ms. Fortier has, over the years, built up an impressive network of contacts that she is continually adding to through her personal and professional activities.
 She is actively and voluntarily contributing to several organizations at a regional, provincial, and federal level.
 Deeply involved in her community, she is currently a board member of the Montfort Hospital (as Secretary) and chair of Santé Montfort.
-She is also serves on the board of the Ottawa Convention Centre and is member of the Provincial Advisory Committee on Francophone Affairs.
+She is also serves on the board of the Shaw Centre and is member of the Provincial Advisory Committee on Francophone Affairs.
 Ms. Fortier has been honoured with the Queen Elizabeth II Diamond Jubilee Medal and the Young Achiever’s Award from the University of Ottawa’s Telfer School of Management.

 Richard Patten is the former MPP for Ottawa Centre, having served from 1987 to 1990 and again from 1995 to 2007.
 He was Ontario’s Minister of Government Services from 1987 to 1989 and Ontario’s Minister of Correctional Services from 1989 to 1990.
 During his 5 years out of government, he was the President of the Children’s Hospital Foundation of Eastern Ontario.
 Under his guidance, the children’s hospital first Research facility was built, which attracted doctors from around the world.